-The Applicant shall direct all inquiries via email to the Point of Contact by 5:00 pm, C.D.T., on June 24, 2014.
+The Applicant shall direct all inquiries via email to the Point of Contact by 5:00 pm, C.D.T., on July 1, 2016.
 The Applicant shall not discuss an Application with any other Coordinating Board employee, unless authorized by the Point of Contact.

 All responses from the Point of Contact will be in writing and will be binding.
-Any information deemed by the Point of Contact to be important and of general interest, or that modifies requirements of the RFA, will be sent in the form of an addendum to the RFA to all Eligible Applicants.
+Any information deemed by the Point of Contact to be of general interest, or that modifies requirements of the RFA, will be sent in the form of an addendum to the RFA to all Eligible Applicants.